deity-io/falcon-platform-docs/versioned_docs/version-2/platform/cloud/technical.md

 sidebar_label: Technical Overview
 ---

-## How does Falcon Platform Cloud work?
+## How does DEITY Platform Cloud work?

 Cloud uses Google web services to provide a scalable and geo appropriate hosting solution for your app.